jfbeyond/Movie_Catalog/README.md

 ## Getting Started

-Clone or download this project in your local machine to be able to run the website.
+Clone or download this project (folder: Movie_catalog) in your local machine to be able to run the website.

 ### Need to have/install Python 2.7.